 Poly tanks are typically made from polyethylene, a ductile thermoplastic that can be melted to be re-formed again and again – that’s what makes it such a great material for recycling.
 Under the stress of radiant heat exposure, combined with the stress of holding water, poly tanks can become unstable, beginning to sag and split.
 The transition temperature for polyethylene, the point at which it starts to soften, is just above the temperature of boiling water.
 Even when exposed to embers, poly tanks can start to blister around the base.

 Galvanised tanks come in two types; rolled galvanised tanks with an for small volumes around 10,000L to 20,000L and bolted liner tanks for 25,000L and up.

 In contrast to poly tanks, Aquamate’s galvanised liners tanks can remain effective, even during bushfires

 Research and Testing undertaken by the Bushfire Cooperative Research Centre (now Bushfire and Natural Hazards CRC) into the use of both poly and galvanised steel tanks has shown that galvanised steel water storage tanks have the best chance of providing effective bushfire protection for your property.

-Once you’ve decided that you want a water tank, consider whether you want to take advantage of the water tank volume for more than just bushfire protection.
+Once you’ve decided that you want a fire tank, consider whether you want to take advantage of the fire tank volume for more than just bushfire protection.
 Aquamate can combine your rainwater harvesting for irrigation or domestic uses without cutting into firefighting reserve water.
-By installing your bushfire take-off at the bottom of the water tank and a second take-off above the reserve volume water line, Aquamate can combine the two storage volumes, without you having to worry about accidentally depleting the firefighting reserve.
+By installing your bushfire take-off at the bottom of the fire tank and a second take-off above the reserve volume water line, Aquamate can combine the two storage volumes, without you having to worry about accidentally depleting the firefighting reserve.